UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/abc.md

 ---
 -->

-# A model that digitizes community credit unions and enables them to provide financial services
+# A model that digitizes community credit unions enabling them to provide financial services

 **What it does.** The model digitizes community credit unions (CCUs), enabling them to offer integrated virtual services that